-Each year, LCRA staff prepares business and capital plans that outline how LCRA will allocate its staff, funds and other resources to carry out its mission to enhance the quality of life of the Texans we serve through water stewardship, energy and community service.
+Each year, LCRA prepares business and capital plans that outline how LCRA will allocate its staff, funds and other resources to carry out its mission to enhance the quality of life of the Texans we serve through water stewardship, energy and community service.
 LCRA follows priorities set by the LCRA Board of Directors and management.
-The business plan is LCRA's budget for fiscal year 2019 beginning July 1, 2018.
+The business plan is LCRA's budget for fiscal year 2020 beginning July 1, 2019.

 LCRA’s business plan includes goals and objectives set for the entire LCRA organization and discusses specific actions for LCRA's product lines of Wholesale Power, Transmission, Water and Public Services.
 Though the plan focuses on the upcoming fiscal year, it also includes financial information for LCRA and its product lines for the coming five years.

 LCRA also publishes a business plan for its nonprofit corporation, LCRA Transmission Services Corporation, which owns and manages LCRA's electric transmission assets and operations.